dorpata/MSP430-device---Assembly-code/README.md

        The measured frequency value displayed on an LCD screen, according to the following details:
        - Display the frequency in units of Hz.
        - On the screen appears frequency accuracy distance in Integers.

+4. ADC and DAC - the code is FSM based and Interrupts. by receive input of a cyclic signal (A triangular, square signal, Sine, etc.) from the signal generator within the Vcc-0v voltage range and at a frequency of up to 1khz.
+   By pressing the buttons the code will perform various actions.
+   For example By pressing PB0 - i print  on LCD screene values 𝑉min ,𝑉max  of the voltage signal sampled from the generator dynamically, these values
+   Will be updated according to the change in the output signal of the generator.